Brain Training to Treat ADHD Symptoms

 Things to keep in mind:

-— It’s the nature of the mind to be distracted.
+- It’s the nature of the mind to be distracted.
 Mindful awareness isn’t about staying with the breath, but about returning to the breath.
 That’s what enhances your ability to focus.
-And this emphasis on re-shifting your attention, of outwitting the mind’s natural tendency to wander, is what makes experts think this technique could be especially helpful to ADHD children and adults.
+And this emphasis on shifting your attention, bringing the mind back after to the breath repeatedly after its natural tendency to wander, is what makes experts think this technique could be especially helpful to ADHD children and adults.

 - With a long history but little scientific data on its effects, more research is still needed to confirm these early findings.